Table of Contents

 Note to US investors

-Unfortunately, due to United States regulations US traders are barred from the platform.
-Per the platform’s registration section, American citizens and residents of the United States of America, Cuba, Iran, Syria, Sudan, North Korea, Afghanistan and any other Countries that are restricted from trading on our platform are prohibited from holding positions or entering contracts at CoinFLEX.
+Unfortunately, due to United States regulations, US traders are barred from the platform.
+Per the platform’s registration section, American citizens and residents of the United States of America, Cuba, Iran, Syria, Sudan, North Korea, Afghanistan, and any other countries that are restricted from trading on our platform are prohibited from holding positions or entering contracts at CoinFLEX.

 Users who access the platform from the US give false information could have their accounts removed and positions liquidated if they’re found to be in violation of this policy.
+Check our list of best crypto exchanges in USA.

 Notably, it’s no surprise that US citizens are barred from using the platform given that CoinFLEX has no KYC (Know your client) protocol in place, meaning that it exists within a grey legal area.